SpecSinGAN: Sound Effect Variation Synthesis Using Single-Image GANs: Abstract

 \section{Abstract}

 Single-image generative adversarial networks learn from the internal distribution of a single training example to generate variations of it, removing the need of a large dataset.
 In this paper we introduce SpecSinGAN, an unconditional generative architecture that takes a single one-shot sound effect (e.g., a footstep; a character jump) and produces novel variations of it, as if they were different takes from the same recording session.
 We explore the use of multi-channel spectrograms to train the model on the various layers that comprise a single sound effect.
 A listening study comparing our model to real recordings and to digital signal processing procedural audio models in terms of sound plausibility and variation revealed that SpecSinGAN is more plausible and varied than the procedural audio models considered, when using multi-channel spectrograms.
-Sound examples can be found at the project website.\footnote{\url{www.adrianbarahonarios.com/specsingan}} \blfootnote{This work has been submitted to the IEEE for possible publication.
-Copyright may be transferred without notice, after which this version may no longer be accessible.}
+Sound examples can be found at the project website.\footnote{\url{www.adrianbarahonarios.com/specsingan}}